Biden criticizes pace of vaccine rollout, vows to accelerate

 Biden encouraged Americans to "steel our spines" for challenges to come and predicted that "things are going to get worse before they get better."

-He also went after the Trump Administration over their vaccination efforts, warning that the project, dubbed Operation Warp Speed, is moving at a slower pace than needed.
+He also went after the Trump administration over its vaccination efforts, warning that the project, dubbed Operation Warp Speed, is moving at a slower pace than needed.

 "As I long feared and warned the effort to distribute and administer the vaccine is not progressing as it should," he said.